IanPaniagua/IanPaniagua/README.md

 ### A beginner young developer
 ***

- 🌱 I’m currently learning Computer Science Expert Subject Area: Software Development in BBQ, Hamburg, Germany.
+ 🌱 I’m currently learning Software Development in BBQ, Hamburg, Germany.

  🌱 I’m also learning from different sources such as YouTube and Udemy like: